What Makes Good Company Training Different?

 GEM States: A Fresh Perspective

-At one of our recent training days, 27 team members, volunteers and members took part in a session exploring the GEM states model developed by dementia specialist Teepa Snow.
-It’s a simple, respectful way of thinking about the different ways dementia can show up – not as stages of decline, but as changing strengths and abilities, like the qualities of different gemstones.
+At a recent training day, 27 team members, volunteers and members took part in a session exploring the GEM States model developed by dementia specialist Teepa Snow.
+It is a simple and respectful way of understanding the different ways dementia can show up.
+Instead of stages of decline, it focuses on changing strengths and abilities, like the qualities of different gemstones.

-• Our job is not to ‘manage’ them, but to meet them where they are
+Our role is not to manage them, but to meet them where they are

-We’ll be turning some of this learning into short videos and practical resources to help more volunteers and families feel confident too.
+We will be turning some of this learning into short videos and practical resources to help more volunteers and families feel confident.

 “The GEMs helped me see the person first again.
 Not just the behaviour.”

-Training at Good Company doesn’t stop after one session.
-We run regular bite-sized workshops, reflective learning sessions, and peer get-togethers.
-We also bring volunteers, members and staff together to help shape how we work and what our training includes.
+Learning at Good Company does not stop after one session.
+We run regular short workshops, reflective learning sessions and peer get togethers.
+We also bring volunteers, members and staff together to shape what we do and what our training includes.

 “I’ve done lots of training before, but this felt different.
 It felt like us.”